-A inspection contingency period occurs after an offer has been accepted and before the close of escrow.
-It is a agreed upon amount of time typically between 7-14 days and this allows buyers to have inspectors they choose evaluate the property and provide opinions that ultimately allow the buyers to make a decision on completing the purchase pending the physical state of the property.
+An inspection contingency period occurs after an offer has been accepted but before the close of escrow.
+It is an agreed upon amount of time—typically between 7-14 days—allowing buyers to hire inspectors to evaluate the property prior to closing.

 Bidding is important when listing a property because the bidding can potentially become an additional negotiation piece between the realtor and the buyer.